mcsherrylabs/sss.openstar/sss.asado-ledger/README.md

 ## The BalanceLedger

-The balance ledger has some similarities to the bitcoin ledger.
+The balance ledger is similar to the bitcoin ledger.
 A pool of transaction outputs exists.
 A new transaction must have as it's inputs some of these previous outputs.
 In order to use these outputs successfully the transaction must provide the necessary 'proofs' to unlock the TxOut, otherwise the tx is rejected.
-The mechanism for locking outputs and unlocking inputs is the bitcoin scripting language or [script](https://en.bitcoin.it/wiki/Script).
+Whereas in Bitocin the mechanism for locking outputs and unlocking inputs is the bitcoin scripting language or [script](https://en.bitcoin.it/wiki/Script), in asado the mechanisms are written in JVM code.

 In the simplest case a TxOut might be locked to a particular public key, an entity trying to use that TxOut must provide proof that they hold the private key paired with the public key.
-So the txOut is encumbered with a simple contract and to 'decumber' or use the output proof of holding the private key must be provided.
+So the txOut is encumbered with a simple contract and to 'decumber' or use the output, proof of holding the private key must be provided.

-The BalanceLedger also has a pool of TxOuts.
+The balance ledger also has a pool of TxOuts.
 Each of these is encumbered with a contract.
 In order to use the txOut to fund another transaction the txOut must be 'decumbered' successfully.

 Thus a valid transaction is a set of valid inputs and a set of valid outputs.
 The TxId identifying the transaction is a hash of all the inputs and outputs.